Ultimate 14-Day Egypt Itinerary for History Lovers

 Marsa Alam is a perfect place to relax and discover while finishing your Egypt tour.
 It possesses beautiful Red Sea beaches and diverse sea life.
 It is best for relaxation after a tiring tour.

-Snorkeling and diving are the best to experience here.
+Snorkeling and diving are the best ways to experience it here.
 You will enjoy the coral reefs' colors and the variety of sea life.
 It's a paradise for sea lovers.

-Red Sea Diving Safari is an ideal place to stay, by the sea, that will further spice up your journey.
+Red Sea Diving Safari is an ideal place to stay, by the sea, which will further spice up your journey.
 The best Marsa Alam travel guide promotes the blending of adventure and peace.

 Snorkeling adventure in hidden gems along the shoreline

-Soak up sun on the beach with sunbathing days
+Soak up the sun on the beach with sunbathing days

 Gaze at the ocean from restaurants serving fresh catches of the day.